Voter ID FAQs

 • I don’t have an accepted form of photographic ID, what can I do?

-If you do not possess one of the accepted forms of photographic identification listed above, or you're not sure whether your photo ID looks like, you will be able to apply to Test Valley Borough Council for a free Voter Authority Certificate.
+If you do not possess one of the accepted forms of photographic identification listed above, or you're not sure whether your photo ID still looks like you, you will be able to apply to Test Valley Borough Council for a free Voter Authority Certificate.
 Please see the next FAQ on how you can do this.

 The deadline to apply for a Voter Authority Certificate for a particular election will be six working days prior to the day of poll.